Photography & Travel Blog

 What is the best time of year to visit Costa Rica?

 Costa Rica’s dry season (December to April) offers the best weather for photography.
-However, the rainy season (May to November) can also be rewarding, with lush greenery and vibrant landscapes.
+The rainy season (May to November) can also be rewarding, with lush greenery and vibrant landscapes.
+Tourism drops off, and prices tend to be lower during this time.

 Where should I go first?